dulapahv/LaTeXly/README.md

 **Try it out at [latexly.dulapahv.dev](https://latexly.dulapahv.dev)**

-Most comprehensive online LaTeX equation editor with live preview and syntax highlighting.
+Open-source LaTeX equation editor/scratch pad for the web with live preview and syntax highlighting.

 ## Features